marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-to-a-new-database.md

 }
 ```

-You’ll notice that we’re making the two navigation properties (Blog.Posts and Post.Blog) virtual.
+You?ll notice that we?re making the two navigation properties (Blog.Posts and Post.Blog) virtual.
 This enables the Lazy Loading feature of Entity Framework.
 Lazy Loading means that the contents of these properties will be automatically loaded from the database when you try to access them.

+?

 ## 3. Create a Context

-Now it’s time to define a derived context, which represents a session with the database, allowing us to query and save data.
+Now it?s time to define a derived context, which represents a session with the database, allowing us to query and save data.
 We define a context that derives from System.Data.Entity.DbContext and exposes a typed DbSet&lt;TEntity&gt; for each class in our model.

-We’re now starting to use types from the Entity Framework so we need to add the EntityFramework NuGet package.
+We?re now starting to use types from the Entity Framework so we need to add the EntityFramework NuGet package.

--   **Project –&gt; Manage NuGet Packages…**
+-   **Project ?&gt; Manage NuGet Packages?**
-    Note: If you don’t have the **Manage NuGet Packages…** option you should install the [latest version of NuGet](http://visualstudiogallery.msdn.microsoft.com/27077b70-9dad-4c64-adcf-c7cf6bc9970c)
+    Note: If you don?t have the **Manage NuGet Packages?** option you should install the [latest version of NuGet](http://visualstudiogallery.msdn.microsoft.com/27077b70-9dad-4c64-adcf-c7cf6bc9970c)
 -   Select the **Online** tab
 -   Select the **EntityFramework** package
 -   Click **Install**